Unsure of your level? Click here to take a free placement test (mandatory for new students)

 This class is a film-centered language class, dedicated to building oral comprehension and communication skills.
 Through film, students will enhance their knowledge of spoken French of all levels—formal, standard, and informal—as well as their French cultural literacy.

 French Cinéma is also a conduit to explore French culture— sociological, or political—through stories captured on film.
-This quarter we’ll explore the genre of the ‘polar’ in French cinéma, which means we’ll be studying the underbelly of society and the characters that inhabit it.
+This quarter we’ll explore the evolution of the ‘polar’ in French cinéma, which means we’ll be studying the underbelly of society and the characters that inhabit it.
 This fatalist vision of a corrupt society is integral to the ‘polar’ genre and demonstrated perfectly in our three films.
-We’ll begin this quarter with a classic of French Cinéma Jacques Becker’s Touchez pas au grisbi (1954), and then continue with two more recent examples of the genre, first, Stéphane Demoustier’s ‘carceral polar’: Borgo (2023), and then Alain Guiraudie’s ‘peculiar and biting polar’: Miséricorde (2024).
+We’ll begin the quarter with Henri-Georges Clouzot's L’assassin habite… au 21 (1942) and continue with Touchez pas au grisbi (1954) de Jacques Becker.
+We will then turn to Claude Sautet’s Max et les ferrailleurs (1971).

 We will read criticism and reviews of all three films to deepen your appreciation of them.